zedlopez/ifm/Writing with Inform.md

 ^^{ifwiki+web+} ^^{XYZZY} ^^{itch.io} ^^{ProcJam}

 One very common way to get players for IF is to enter the story into an IF competition.
 The annual IF Competition, often just called IFComp, is the most prestigious and has the widest field, but the Spring Thing, ParserComp, EctoComp, and other events also catch people's attention.
-Entering a competition is a path of least effort for authors promoting their new work, because the competition organizer usually takes care of hosting and archiving submitted stories, promoting the competition as a whole, collecting votes, and encouraging players to post reviews.
+Entering a competition is a path of least effort for authors promoting their new work, because the competition organiser usually takes care of hosting and archiving submitted stories, promoting the competition as a whole, collecting votes, and encouraging players to post reviews.
 Different contests have different arrangements.
 The [IFWiki](https://ifwiki.org) usually posts a list of current and upcoming competitions, as well as lists of results for those recently past, on its front page.

 Some competitions also have their own websites, at least at the relevant times of year.